typedoc2md/typedoc-plugin-markdown/packages/docusaurus-plugin-typedoc/README.md

         // Skip updating of sidebars.json (defaults to false).
         skipSidebar: false,

+        // The parent category label for sidebar - (defaults to 'none')
+        sidebarParentCategory: 'API',

         // Pass in any additional Typescript/TypeDoc options (see typedoc --help).
         mode: 'file',
         target: 'ES5',